MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-manage-hgs.md

 ### Separation of Duties
 When setting up HGS, you are given the option of creating an isolated Active Directory forest just for HGS or to join HGS to an existing, trusted domain.
 This decision, as well as the roles you assign the admins in your organization, determine the trust boundary for HGS.
-Whoever has access to HGS, whether directly as an admin or indirectly as an admin of something else (e.g. AD) that can influence HGS, has control over your guarded fabric.
+Whoever has access to HGS, whether directly as an admin or indirectly as an admin of something else (e.g. Active Directory) that can influence HGS, has control over your guarded fabric.
 HGS admins choose which Hyper-V hosts are authorized to run shielded VMs and manage the certificates necessary to start up shielded VMs.
 An attacker or malicious admin who has access to HGS can use this power to authorize compromised hosts to run shielded VMs, initiate a denial-of-service attack by removing key material, and more.

 To avoid this risk, it is *strongly* recommended that you limit the overlap between the admins of your HGS (including the domain to which HGS is joined) and Hyper-V environments.
 By ensuring no one admin has access to both systems, an attacker would need to compromise 2 different accounts from 2 individuals to complete his mission to change the HGS policies.
-This also means that the domain and enterprise admins for the two Active Directory environments should not be the same person, nor should HGS use the same AD forest as your Hyper-V hosts.
+This also means that the domain and enterprise admins for the two Active Directory environments should not be the same person, nor should HGS use the same Active Directory forest as your Hyper-V hosts.
 Anyone who can grant themselves access to more resources poses a security risk.

 ### Using Just Enough Administration